Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-Roughly speaking we have $V(\Lambda_\psi(x)\ot\xi)=\sum\Lambda_\psi(x_{(1)})\ot x_{(2)}\xi$ when we use the Sweedler notation $\Delta(x)=\sum x_{(1)}\ot x_{(2)}$ for $x\in M$. \snl Recall that the invariance is used to get that $(\iota\ot\omega)\Delta(x)\in \Cal N_\psi$ when $x\in \Cal N_\psi$, a result which is needed to define $V$ as above.
-Also, it is the right invariance that implies that $V$ is an isometry.
-It is known that in general, it seems impossible to show that $V$ is a unitary without further assumptions.
-In our approach, we will get unitarity, in some sense, as a 'byproduct' of the further study of the antipode (see Proposition 1.15).
-Because we do not yet know that $V$ is unitary, we need to formulate condition ii) as we have done and we can not (yet) write $\Delta(x)=V(x\ot 1)V^*$.
-This will follow later. \snl It is easy to show that in the case $M=L^\infty(G)$, the operator $V$ is indeed intimately related with the right regular representation of $G$ on $L^2(G)$ (with the right Haar measure on $G$).
-The right Haar weight on $L^\infty(G)$ is obtained by integration with respect to this right Haar measure. \nl The \it next step \rm is to construct the operator $S_0(\,\cdot\,)^*$ on the Hilbert space level, in this case, on $\Cal H_\psi$.
-It will be denoted by $K$.
-The definition is very much as in Definition 1.2:
+Recall that the invariance is used to get that $(\iota\otimes\omega)\Delta(x)\in \mathcal N_\psi$ when $x\in \mathcal N_\psi$, a~result which is needed to def\/ine~$V$ as above.
+Also it is the right invariance that implies that~$V$ is an isometry.
+It is known that in general it seems impossible to show that~$V$ is a~unitary without further assumptions.
+In our approach, we will get unitarity in some sense as a~`byproduct' of the further study of the antipode (see Proposition~\ref{1.15}).
+Because we do not yet know that~$V$ is unitary, we need to formulate condition ii) as we have done and we can not (yet) write $\Delta(x)=V(x\otimes 1)V^*$.
+This will follow later.

+It is easy to show that in the case $M=L^\infty(G)$, the operator~$V$ is indeed intimately related with the right regular representation of~$G$ on $L^2(G)$ (with the right Haar measure on~$G$).
+Recall that the right Haar weight on $L^\infty(G)$ is obtained by integration with respect to the right Haar measure on~$G$.

+The {\it next step} is to construct the operator $S_0(\,\cdot\,)^*$ on the Hilbert space level, in this case, on~$\mathcal H_\psi$.
+It will be denoted by~$K$.
+The def\/inition is very much as in Def\/inition~\ref{1.2}.